openapi2zig

 Generate type-safe Zig client code from OpenAPI specifications

 A CLI tool written in Zig that generates API client code in Zig from OpenAPI specifications.
-Parse OpenAPI v3.0 specifications and generate idiomatic, type-safe Zig client code for your APIs.
-Swagger v2.0 support coming soon!
+Supports Swagger v2.0 and OpenAPI v3.0, v3.1, and v3.2 specifications.
+Generate idiomatic, type-safe Zig client code for your APIs.

 CI Status Zig Version License